x7ian/drupal-custom-audioplayer/README.md

 ## To install

-A usuall with any module, place the module in any of your drupal project module directories and enable using any of the available methods.
+As usual as with any module, place the module in any of your drupal project module directories and enable using any of the available methods.

 ## To configure